Sample of Daily Clinic Schedule

 · Personal prescription medications

-· As needed medications (anti-diarrheals, aspirin, Tylenol/Advil, allergy meds, band-aids, eye drops)
+· As needed medications (anti-diarrheal, aspirin, Tylenol/Advil, allergy meds, Band-Aids, eye drops)

 · Malaria prophylaxis